rust-lang/cargo/src/doc/src/reference/registries.md

 > Note: If you are interested in mirroring or vendoring an existing registry,
 > take a look at [Source Replacement].

-If you are implementing a registry server, see [Running at Registry] for more details about the protocol between Cargo and a registry.
+If you are implementing a registry server, see [Running a Registry] for more details about the protocol between Cargo and a registry.

 ### Using an Alternate Registry